isc-projects/bind9/bin/dnssec/dnssec-keyfromlabel.rst

 Generated Key Files
 ~~~~~~~~~~~~~~~~~~~

-When ``dnssec-keyfromlabel`` completes successfully, it prints a string
+When :program:`dnssec-keyfromlabel` completes successfully, it prints a string
 of the form ``Knnnn.+aaa+iiiii`` to the standard output.
 This is an
 identification string for the key files it has generated.